Rare BSA SMLE .303 Number 1 Mark 1*** dated 1904

 Historical Footnote

-In late 1901 after the Boar war had just ended, the inquest into the performance of the British Long Lee Service rifle was to say bad, the Boars in South African War out performed the British on the battle field is an understatment.
+In late 1901 after the Boar war had just ended, the inquest into the performance of the British Long Lee Service rifle was to say bad is an understatement.
+The Dutch Boars in the South African War had out performed the British Army on the battle field was an understatement.
+The inquest was damming and something need to be done.

-The 'New Rifle' was announced in mid 1902 to replaced the Long Lee service rifle, this did not go down well with the NRA at Bisley or the shooting community and big parts of the British Army.
+The 'New Rifle' the Short Magazine Lee Enfield was announced in mid 1902 to replaced the Long Lee service rifle, this did not go down well with the NRA at Bisley or the shooting community plus big parts of the British Army.

-If those people had persuade the Government including the NRA at Bisley to stop production of the 'New Rifle' and continue with Long Lee production as they demarded in 'The Times' day after day week after week
+If those people had persuade the Government which including the NRA at Bisley to stop production of the 'New Rifle' and continue with Long Lee production as they demanded in 'The Times' day after day, week after week .

-The Number 1 Mark1 would never had gone into prodution therefor the No1 Mark 3 would have never had existed.
+The Number 1 Mark1 would never had gone into production therefor the No1 Mark 3 would have never had existed.

-Without the fire power of the SMLE .303 MK3 in WW1 the British would have never have helded the German Army at Mons .
+Without the fire power of the SMLE .303 MK3 in WW1 the British would have never have contained the whole of the German 1st Army at Mons .